 The TRUNCATE command is like a DELETE command without the WHERE clause with much less of a safety net.

-When you TRUNCATE a table less information is logged.
+TRUNCATE logs less information than DELETE.
 This means the TRUNCATE statement executes very fast; however, it does so at the expense of not logging each row deleted.
 This means, that you need to be very careful when using the command (actually be careful with DELETE as well!).

 Though you are able to rollback a TRUNCATE command in SQL Server, you can not do the same in Oracle.